 The game works with a ‘rock, paper, scissors’ system that means there is no best unit overall, but rather units that are strong against some units but weak versus others.

 The most obvious reason for needing to understand counter units is if you see your opponent is using a certain strategy.
-For example, let’s say you see they have two early Stables and therefore you know they’re planning to Scout Rush you.
+For example, let’s say you see they have a Stable and therefore you know they’re planning to Scout Rush you.

 The counter unit to melee cavalry (such as Scouts or Knights) is infantry units like Pikemen, so you know you’d need to make these in order to fend the enemy off.